jeffbass/imagenode/docs/settings-yaml.rst

 can recover from brief network outages almost all of the time.
 But some network outages (e.g., brief power outages that confuse routers or wifi hubs) can cause the ZMQ protocol to hang.
-The ``patience`` setting specifies how long to wait for a hub response before calling the ``fix_comm_link`` function that will retry a non-responsive message and then try to correct the issue (restart the WiFi connection, restart the ZMQ link, restart the Raspberry Pi itself, etc.).
-If you do not specify an ``patience`` value, the default is 10 seconds.
+The ``patience`` setting specifies how long to wait in seconds.
+The options ``REP_watcher`` and ``stall_watcher`` use the ``patience`` value to determine how long to wait if they detect a failture.
+If you do not specify a ``patience`` value, the default is 10 seconds.

+If the ``REP_watcher`` setting is set to ``True``, then a thread is started that watches the ZMQ communication channel for "no REP received".
+One disadvantage of the REQ/REP ZMQ messaging pattern is that it can "stall" if the imagehub is restarted or if there is a brief network outage.
+As mentioned in the above ``patience`` option, the communications link between **imagenode** and **imagehub** is often reliable for weeks.
+But if the imagehub restarts itself or the ZMQ link gets out of sync, a REP may never be received and the send_frame function will stall forever.
+Setting this option to ``True`` will start a thread that tracks the time of each REQ and each REP. Then, if a REP is not received for ``patience`` seconds, the fix_comm_link() method can be called.

-If the ``stall_watcher`` setting is set to ``True``, then a sub-process is started that watches the main process for "slow downs" or "stalls".
+If the ``stall_watcher`` setting is set to ``True``, then a sub-process is started that watches the main imagenode process for "slow downs" or "stalls".
 As mentioned in the above ``patience`` option, the communications link between **imagenode** and **imagehub** is often reliable for weeks.
 The ZMQ protocol can recover from brief network outages almost all of the time.
 But some network